 2. Try tempo sessions – If intervals aren’t your thing, try tempo sessions.
 These involve picking up the pace continuously for 15 to 25 minutes.
 The effort should feel medium hard–you’ll increase your breathing rate but not be out of breath.
 “You should be able to finish feeling refreshed, or what I call pleasantly fatigued,” Greg McMillan, MS, a running coach and competitive endurance runner, said.

 3. Try running or biking up and down grades – Want something a bit easier?
 Try running or biking up and down grades.
-These target your leg muscles in ways flat-surface sessions cant, Steffancin said.
-This brings better overall muscle balance and strength. vary the workout by adjusting the grade of the hill or treadmill, as well as how long each hill repeat and recover period lasts.
+These target your leg muscles in ways flat-surface sessions can’t, Steffancin said.
+This brings better overall muscle balance and strength.
+Vary the workout by adjusting the grade of the hill or treadmill, as well as how long each hill repeat and recovery period lasts.

 4. Rotate training sessions – It’s best to add these more intense training sessions only one or two days a week.
 For example, do intervals or hill training once a week and tempo training once a week, McMillan advises.
 Get your doctor’s approval before embarking on a cardio change-up.
 If you’re new to exercise, or just coming back, don’t add intensity for at least the first few months.

 5. Try adding weight to your cardio routine – If at any time you want to make your workout a bit more challenging, try adding weight to your cardio routine.
 Try walking on the treadmill while holding light hand weights.
 Or wear ankle and wrist weights–they can help you burn more calories and gain endurance by tricking your body into thinking it needs to work harder.

 Remember, you don’t need only exercise equipment to get a good workout.
 Outdoor activities such as canoeing and kayaking or biking are also great ways to stay in shape and also enjoy time with nature, family and friends.